Finding your next senior role can take longer than you might think…

 Yet, an astonishing 70% of senior executive roles are never advertised.

 A key point that many recruiters highlighted was a distinct lack of awareness amongst candidates.
 It seems candidates are simply unaware of the opportunities available to them and also how they present themselves.
+If candidates new about the opportunities out there, then the length it takes to find a job would decrease massively and the overall average time to find a job, whether its after redundancy or not would be much less.

 Many candidates do not realise that their CV is not up to the high standards expected from executive level recruiters and hiring managers now; and that they are not good at communicating their achievements or clear enough on where they want to go next.
 This is what we convey in our executive career coaching & outplacement services